-Westport in Co.
-Mayo is chosen to launch an environmental quality mark for tourist destinations.
+Westport in County Mayo is chosen to launch an environmental quality mark for tourist destinations.

-I think it's going to have the effect of bringing the more discerning visitor and the more discerning tourist, and it's very much in keeping with our objective of having quality in all that we do in the tourism area.
+It's very much in keeping with our objective in having quality in all that we do in the tourism area.

-An RTÉ News report from 10 July 1995.
+An RTÉ News report broadcast on 10 July 1995.
 The reporter is Eileen Magnier.